andgate/noggin/docs/FEATURES.md

 -   **React 18 & Mantine v7**:
     Modern UI components ensuring a responsive and intuitive user experience.

--   **TanStack Query**:
-    Efficient state management and data fetching for smooth navigation and instant updates.

 -   **electron-vite**:
     Fast and reliable bundling for quick startup times and easy development.